Portal about bathroom renovation. Useful tips

 Uncountable, countable nouns

 As in our native language, in English there are objects that can be counted: five spoons, two chairs, four boxes.
-But there are also nouns that cannot be counted, because they either denote abstract concepts, or some material object: sugar, happiness, laughter.
+But there are also nouns that are impossible to count, because they either denote abstract concepts or some material object: sugar, happiness, laughter.

 • Countable nouns in English include things, objects, people, things that can be counted: a cup (mug), a spoon (spoon), a boy (boy), a bird (bird), a tree (tree).
-As you have noticed, the article is always used with the nouns that are numbered.
+As you noticed, countable nouns always use an article.

-• Uncountable nouns impossible to count: hair, information, sugar, weather, happiness, news.
-Most often these are abstract concepts, real or plural nouns.
+• Uncountable nouns impossible to count: hair (hair), information (information), sugar (sugar), weather (weather), happiness (happiness), news (news).
+Most often these are abstract concepts, real nouns or plural nouns.

 How is the plural of a noun formed in this language?
-It's easy to do: you just need to add the plural ending -s:
+This is easy to do: you just need to add the plural ending -s:

 • a room (room) - rooms (rooms);